-8.1 Simulation model primitives and parameters
+6.1: Simulation model primitives and parameters

 The core of the simulation models developed is the TCP primitive module.
-We used the TCP primitive module developed by researchers in the University of Kansas, as described in [18], which is based on the 4.3 BSD Reno version and supports the functions covered in Section 2.
-In our simulation models, the network (IP) and physical (SONET) layers are not included since they are of little significance to the outcome of the results.
-The impact of these layers is captured by accounting their information overhead; the rates displayed in Table 2 were used.
-Also, due to the long run-time of the ATM segmentation and reassembly process in the simulated satellite environment, an ATM model was not used either in the simulation models of scenarios 1 and 2.
-In these models, we are actually simulating TCP over the satellite path and it is to be shown that the measurements obtained by experiments using TCP/IP on ATM/SONET networks over satellite can validate the simulation results of TCP over satellite models.
-In the simulation model of scenario 3, where congestion with lots of cell losses and TCP retransmissions is present, the ATM module is required for more accurate results.
+We used the TCP primitive module developed by researchers at the University of Kansas, as described in [14], which is based on the 4.3 BSD Reno version of TCP and supports the functions covered in Section 2.
+In our simulation models, the network (IP) and physical (SONET) layers are not included.
+The impact of these layers is captured by accounting for their information overhead.
+Also, due to the long run-time of the ATM segmentation and reassemble process in the simulated satellite environment, an ATM model was not used in the simulation models of scenarios 1 and 2.
+In these models, we are actually simulating TCP over the satellite path and it is to be shown that the measurements obtained by experiments using TCP/IP on ATM/SONET networks over satellites can validate the simulation results of TCP over satellite models.
+In the simulation model of scenario 3, where congestion with many cell losses and TCP retransmissions is present, the ATM module is required for more accurate results.
+The simulation system parameters used in our models are shown in Table 2 and explained in [5, 14].